I think the heading is a bit of an understatement for this issue.

 We had one of the young kestrels on standby, but he was not used.
 Its really nice to see good shots of birds in flight, instead of the more usual static birds.
 As flight is the essence of birds these stamps portray their subjects very well.

-We were asked to do a number of first day covers (I have to say I have no idea what a first day cover is!) and all donations for doing it went to the National Birds of Prey Trust.
+We were asked to do a number of first day covers (I have to say I have no idea what a first day cover is!) and all donations for doing it went to the Glasgow Birds of Prey Trust.

 About two and a half years ago now Katherine and I started to try and get our external school lectures going properly again.
 It was mainly to try and encourage more schools to visit.
 The initial mailing of leaflets with a follow up phone call and appointments came to a grinding halt when our last education officer left.
 However alter Faye Giddy joined us officially as our new education officer we have been getting things off the ground again.